EarthObservationSimulator/orbitpy/propcov/README.md

 Possible solutions

-1. Try the below line before running the installation:
+1. Try the below line (in the Mac terminal) before running the installation:

 ```
 export CC=gcc